mozilla/github-org-scripts/README.md

 ## Jupyter Notebooks
 ### Docker Images

-The Jupyter Notebooks has a complex environment as regards dependencies.
+Our Jupyter Notebooks have a farely simple environment as regards dependencies.
 The recommended way to deal with this is by using a docker container.
-Given the complexities of setting up Jupyter to run in docker, a helper utility is use: `repo2docker`.
-The make targets assume that is installed.
-Use `pipx install jupyter-repo2docker` to install.
-_(See `README.md` files in the `binder/` directory tree for more info on building the image)_

 The Makefile contains targets for building and running the docker images.
 Invoke `make` without arguments to see those targets

-- **NOTE**: the docker image allows credentials to be supplied via [sops][sops].
+- **NOTE**: the docker image allows credentials to be supplied via [sops].
   The environment variable "`SECOPS_SOPS_PATH`" must be set appropriately.

 [sops]: https://github.com/mozilla/sops

-When started, the docker container will serve notebooks from the `notebooks/` directory.
+When started, the docker container will serve notebooks from the `notebooks/` directory, but they will be available at the top level.
 Current notebooks include:

 - **`User Search.ipynb`** --
     Given a set of possible GitHub logins, determine if they might have any